-Global Youth Community is a membership-based platform for the youth individuals who are enthusiastic about their issues and the organisations that work on the youth across the world, which anchors its members with the aid agencies along with the distinguished expertise of the field in the world.
-It provides a comprehensive outlet for the members to network with one another as an integrated leeway to take actions on the youth issues collaboratively and also a designated window of opportunities to get funds for their projects.
+Global Youth Community is a registered establishment to consult and organize programs on the youth issues of the world.
+It offers a unique platform for the youth individuals who are enthusiastic about their issues and the organisations that work on the youth across the world anchoring with the distinguished expertise of the field in the world.
+It provides a comprehensive outlet to network with fellow peers as an integrated leeway to take actions on the youth issues collaboratively and also a designated window of opportunities to get funds for their projects.

 Sustainable Development Goals

 Global Youth Community has been established by Mostofa Zaman

 Mostofa Zaman holds a bachelor degree with honours on development studies and international relations from London Metropolitan University, United Kingdom.
 Following his graduation, he has been working on the youth issues focusing their engagement in the global process.

 Out of academic and personal pursuits, he had have exposure of internship with the secretariat of South Asian Association for Regional Cooperation (SAARC) in Kathmandu in Nepal on how to alleviate poverty from the South Asia.

 He hosted a youth dialogue in Dhaka led by one of BBC and National Geographic expedition leaders Mr Paul Rose.